 - Yellow Submarine: A bit of a borderline case, as it does expand on the song and illustrates it at the same time.

-Counterexamples that you might expect to be this, only they aren't:
+Counterexamples that you might expect to fit here, only they don't:

 - Arguably, The Hunting of the Snark musical by Jeff Beck is a close relative, as it's "The Musical of the Poem".